plangrid/ReactiveLists/Pods/DifferenceKit/README.md

 [RxDataSources](https://github.com/RxSwiftCommunity/RxDataSources) and [IGListKit](https://github.com/Instagram/IGListKit) are also implemented based on his algorithm.
 This allows all types of differences to be computed in linear time **O(n)**.

-However, in `performBatchUpdates` of UITableView and UICollectionView, there are combinations of commands that cause crash when applied simultaneously.
+However, in `performBatchUpdates` of UITableView and UICollectionView, there are combinations of operations that cause crash when applied simultaneously.
 To solve this problem, DifferenceKit takes an approach of split the set of differences at the minimal stages that can be perform batch-updates with no crashes.

 Implementation is [here](https://github.com/ra1028/DifferenceKit/blob/master/Sources/Algorithm.swift).